 The Island-Hopping Tour, an Insider Guide to Croatia

 Croatia, a country with more than 1000 beautiful islands.
-The Island-Hopping tours are the perfect way of exploring the most amazing coastal towns, cities, and marinas in Croatia.
-The Island-Hopping Tour is designed to hop from several main points on the Croatian islands and to create itineraries based on preferences.
-Perks of selecting a gulet cruise are waking up in a different destination every day during the gulet charter and exploring the best of Croatia - picturesque towns, untouched islands and vibrant marinas.
+The Island-Hopping tours are a perfect way of exploring the most amazing coastal towns, cities, and marinas in Croatia; with the possibility of waking up in a different destination every day during the gulet cruise.

 The Dalmatian Coast in Croatia is a dream destination and one of the most popular when choosing an Island-Hopping Tour in Croatia.
 Dalmatia is one of the four historical and cultural regions in Croatia, stretching from the touristy island of Rab, all the way to the magical city of Dubrovnik.
-On the coast, the climate is Mediterranean, and the weather is hot, perfect for summer visits.
+On the coast, the climate is the Mediterranean, and the weather is hot, perfect for summer visits.
 Along the Dalmatian Coast, there are many coves, islands, and historical cities to explore.
-The Dalmatian region might also be the number one visited destination during the holidays in Croatia, especially during the summer season.

 The Croatian Islands are considered by many the jewels of the Adriatic Sea.
 The picturesque cities and historical towns are some of the main reasons why Croatia sees many tourists during the summer holidays.